Wayne Allwine

 Wayne Anthony Allwine (February 7, 1947 – May 18, 2009) was an American voice actor, sound effects editor and foley artist.
-He is best remembered as the 3rd official voice of Mickey Mouse between 1977 and 2009 (2012 in Mickey Mouse Clubhouse episode releases).
-He is the longest-tenured actor to voice the character, having held the role for 32 years.
+He was best remembered as the third official voice of Mickey Mouse in English (following Walt Disney and Jimmy MacDonald) and the first official casting following the establishment of Disney Character Voices International in 1988.
+To date, he holds the record for the longest-running voice actor to play Mickey Mouse, having performed the role for 32 years.
 He was notably married to Russi Taylor, who voiced Minnie Mouse.

 Early life

-Allwine was born in Glendale, California, on February 7, 1947.
-He is a graduate of John Burroughs High School where he acted in various school plays growing up.
+Wayne Anthony Allwine was born in Glendale, California, on February 7, 1947.
+He is a graduate of John Burroughs High School, where he was particularly active in the school's musical theater department.
 His father was a barbershop quartet singer.

-He played rhythm guitar and even formed his own music ground called the International Singers, were they have performed in many clubs and colleges throughout the state.
-He briefly toured with the band Davie Allan & the Arrows, including on the 1967 single "Cycle-Delic".
-He was also an accomplished Dixieland jazz drummer, occasionally sitting in with Firehouse Five Plus Two alumni George Probert's Monrovia Old Style Jazz Band.
+While in high school, he formed his own acoustic music group, The International Singers, which performed in clubs and colleges throughout the state.
+After graduating, he briefly toured with the instrumental rock band Davie Allan & the Arrows.
+In addition to playing rhythm guitar, he can also be heard on harmonica and sax mouthpiece on the 1968 track "Cycle-Delic".
+He later became an accomplished Dixieland jazz drummer, occasionally sitting in with Firehouse Five Plus Two alumni George Probert's Monrovia Old Style Jazz Band.